-Festivals are a highlight of travel in Myanmar, a country that is often referred to as the "Land of Festivals" due to the numerous celebrations that take place all year round.
+Festivals are a highlight of travel in Myanmar, a country that is often referred to as the "Land of Festivals" due to the countless celebrations that take place all year round.
 Festivals may closely intertwined with Buddhism, but they may also be celebrations by the country's over 150 ethnic hilltribes—remote events that are a vivid glimpse into traditional cultures unlike anywhere else in Asia.
 And while noted below are larger scheduled events, there are always local ones, celebrating weddings and the like.
 If you are traveling with us, we will certainly find ones during your trip where you will be the only traveler attending (often as a guest of honor).

 The Phaung Daw Oo Pagoda's Festival on Inle Lake is the country's largest, celebrated over nearly three weeks on sublime Inle Lake during October and November.
 The festival has been a feature of our Myanmar Photography trips for several years.
 Below is a schedule of other festivals by date and region.
 Some festivals are convenient for travelers, taking place in Yangon, Bagan, and Inle Lake, for example, while others, such as the Naga festival, require travel to remote areas of the country.
 Please contact us for more specific information on festivals and how we can arrange for them to be part of your travel in the country.

 |January 8 - 10||Kachin Manaw Festival||Myitkyina - Kachin State|

 |January 12 - 18||Naga New Year Festival||Lahe/Lashi, Sagaing Division|

 |February 5 - 19||Mahamuni Pagoda Festival||Mandalay|

 |February 16- March 2||Maw Tin Zun Pagoda Festival||Near Pathein|